 Sign up for our newsletterThanks for signing up!

-For the latest on Toronto during the crisis, subscribe to This CityNow, check your inbox to complete your subscription
+For the latest on Toronto this fall, subscribe to This CityNow, check your inbox to complete your subscription

 We won’t ever use your email address for anything else

 Want even more Toronto Life?
 Follow us on social media.

 Word is getting out about what Robinson is doing.
 Masaki Hashimoto, the revered kaiseki chef, came one night.
 Kaji himself has been there four times, to sample his former pupil’s work.
 He approves.